multiscale/muscle3/docs/source/tutorial.rst

 time to simulate, the time step to use, and the model parameter ``k``.
 The second argument, which specifies the expected type, is optional.
 If it's given, MUSCLE will check that the user specified a value of the correct type, and if not raise an exception.
-Note that getting parameter values needs to happen *within* the reuse loop; doing it before can lead to incorrect results.
+Note that getting settings needs to happen *within* the reuse loop; doing it before can lead to incorrect results.

 After getting our settings, we receive the initial state on the ``initial_state`` port.
 Note that we have declared that port above, and declared